hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 {::boilerplate bcp14-tagged}

-## Specific terminology in the context of S-HBS
+## Specific terminology in the context of Stateful HBS

-In this subsection we specify certain notions which are important in the context of S-HBS.
+In this subsection we specify certain notions which are important in the context of Stateful HBS.

 ### State management